 This award was established by the college in honor of Joyce Agnoli who helped found the Women in Business program at HCC.
 That program evolved into Women in Transition (WIT) and later, New Directions.
 This award is for a student who enrolled at HCC through the New Directions program and will be transferring to a four-year institution in the fall.

-This scholarship is made possible by Jeff Aldrich and his father, Walter, the former owners of 80 Jarvis Restaurant in Holyoke.
+This scholarship is made possible by Jeff Aldrich, the former owner of Eighty Jarvis Restaurant in Holyoke, and his father, Walter.
 It is a tribute to a woman who believed that good food and good friends were the most important ingredients to a fulfilling life.
-They are pleased that this endowed fund in memory of Rosetta will assist a deserving HCC culinary student.
+This scholarship assists a deserving HCC culinary student.